swapnilyavalkar/disk-space-monitoring/README.md

 1. **Log File Management**: The script checks and manages the size and age of log files, deleting them if necessary.
 2. **Disk Space Retrieval**: The script connects to each specified server and retrieves disk space information.
-3. **Alert Trigger**: If any disk has less than 20% free space, an email alert is triggered.
+3. **Alert Trigger**: If any disk has less than N% free space, an email alert is triggered.
 4. **Error Handling**: Errors are logged, and an error email is sent if the script encounters issues.

 ## License